Faculty Qualifications Policy

 - Published review of a book in the faculty member's area of expertise.

-- Publicly available material describing the design and implementation of new curricula in the faculty member's area of expertise.
+- Publicly available material describing the design and implementation of new curricula’s content and format in the faculty member's area of expertise.

 - Publicly available web site or web log in a faculty member's area of expertise that is updated regularly and linked at other significant sites.